-Setting up and managing a Chemical Inventory can be a difficult task, even when you think you have done your research or have prepared yourself with a spreadsheet or list to follow.
+Setting up and managing a chemical inventory can be a difficult task, even when you think you have done your research or have prepared yourself with a spreadsheet or list to follow.
 The difficulty comes when you begin attempting to cross-reference chemicals with the

-know that welding rods and certain building materials (ie. insulation batts, bricks) may be hazardous if exposure to by-products occurs?
+know that welding rods and certain building materials (ie. insulation batts, bricks) may be hazardous if exposed to by-products?
 As a result, you may not be able to perform

-We will conduct a physical inventory of all hazardous chemicals including *consumer products.
+We will conduct a physical inventory of all hazardous chemicals including consumer